 For detailed information on the Playing Rules of Hurling and Football, equipment specifications and more, visit the Rules & Specifications page in the Coaching & Games Development section.

 You can also log in to the GAA's interactive e-learning portal for further information.

 Download the Official Guide 2013, Part 1 (Treoir Oifigiúil, Part 1).
 It contains the constitution and rules of the GAA.

-2013 Official Guide, Part 2 coming soon.
-Download the Official Guide 2012, Part 2 (Treoir Oifigiúil, Part 2).
+Download the Official Guide 2013, Part 2.
 It contains the playing rules of Football and Hurling.